-The revised draft Chapter 12 of the PILA includes, inter alia, new codified provisions on the revision, rectification, explanation and correction of awards, the possibility to make submissions to the Swiss Federal Tribunal in English and a relaxation of the form requirements regarding the conclusion of the arbitration agreement.
+The revised draft Chapter 12 of the PILA includes, inter alia, new codified provisions on the revision, rectification, explanation and correction of awards, and the possibility to make submissions to the Swiss Federal Tribunal in English.
 The consultation on the preliminary draft bill of the revised Chapter 12 of the PILA was concluded in May 2017.
 On 24 October 2018, after having taken into account the comments submitted in the course of the consultation process, the Swiss Federal Council submitted the official message on the revision of Chapter 12 of the PILA, together with the final legislative proposal to the Swiss parliament for approval.

 A consultation on the complete revision of the DPA was initiated at the end of December 2016.
 The objective of such revision is to strengthen the protection of personal data, as well as to adapt Swiss data protection legislation to the revised Convention 108 for the Protection of Individuals with Regard to the Processing of Personal Data of the European Council and Directive (EU) 2016/680 of the European Parliament and of the Council of 27 April 2016.
 On 15 September 2017, the Swiss Federal Council approved the proposal concerning the complete revision of the DPA.
-In September 2018, the Swiss parliament took the decision to, in a first step, adapt certain data protection rules in criminal law to the EU Directive 2016/680, which is part of the Schengen acquis, whereas the complete revision of the DPA will be addressed on a separate basis, in a second step.
-The Swiss parliament intends to conclude the parliamentary debate on the complete revision by the end of the year 2019.
+In September 2018, the Swiss parliament took the decision to, in a first step, adapt certain data protection rules in criminal law to the EU Directive 2016/680, which is part of the Schengen acquis.
+The Swiss Parliament adopted the bill in January 2019 which entered into force on 1 March 2019.
+The second step concerns the complete revision of the DPA and will be addressed on a separate basis.
+The final vote in the Swiss Parliament on the completely revised DPA is not expected before the end of 2020.